Frequently Asked Questions

 What is Rooted School?

 Rooted School is a free, public Washington charter high school, that is part of a national charter system with strong graduation rates [in its school of origin/first graduating class 2021, located in New Orleans], and engaged youth in their own success and future aspirations.
-We open the 2022-23 school year to 9th grade students.
-We are all in to provide for every student: equitable access to a quality education, a school culture of inclusivity honoring our students and their families’ cultural background, and daily social and emotional support, all provided within a positive learning environment structured in small class sizes (no more than 20 students in each class).
+We opened on the 2022-23 school year to 9th grade students.
+We are all in to provide for every student: equitable access to a quality education, a school culture of inclusivity honoring our students and their families’ cultural background, and daily social and emotional support, all provided within a positive learning environment structured in small class sizes.
 We recognize the value of each child’s experience – educationally, emotionally, and preparedness, and their impact upon our community.
 We are honored to serve our Vancouver community of families and business leaders by contributing to the educational access landscape, youth that will be able, ready, and willing to serve SW Washington.

 What does Industry & Education Partnership look like?